larsstoker/dell-omsa-email-alerts/README.md

 # How to use
 - Place the `OMAlert.ps1` in a folder on your system, mine is under `C:\Scripts\`.
 - Edit the variables under `$mailArgs` to match your settings:
+  > :warning: It's best to use an encrypted file instead of a plaintext password in a script, the below is just a simple example.
   ```PowerShell
   # Default mail arguments
   $mailArgs = @{